 Born in Yerevan, Armenia and raised in Seattle, Washington she speaks Armenian, Russian, French and English.

-With a diverse personal and professional background combined with multi-platform experience in television, radio and print journalism, she brings a keen understanding of storytelling and engaging audiences.
+With a diverse personal and professional background combined with multi-platform experience in television, radio and print journalism, she brings expertise and a keen understanding of storytelling and engaging audiences.

 Tatevik has hosted her own primetime national television show, talk shows, specials, reported and anchored from small towns to the biggest cities in the world.
 She’s interviewed politicians, celebrities, leading doctors and researchers, astronauts, foreign leaders and lead teams behind the scenes as a producer and managing editor.